-BEST TIME TO VISIT VIS
+BEST TIME TO VISIT VIS ISLAND

-The best time to visit the Croatia island of Vis is on the shoulder months of the peak summer season which is early May to mid-June and September.
+The best time to visit the Croatia island of Vis is during the shoulder months of the peak summer season which is early May to mid-June and September.

-During the high season in Vis, July – August, many sailboats flock to Vis and anchor in the many secluded bays around the island.
+During the high season, July – August, many sailboats flock to the island and anchor in the many secluded bays around the island.

-9 AWESOME THINGS TO DO IN VIS
+9 AWESOME THINGS TO DO IN VIS ISLAND

 VISIT STINIVA BEACH

 A secluded turquoise cove with pebbly shores and surrounding verdant cliffs are just some of the reasons why Stiniva Beach was awarded Europe’s Best Beach in 2019.